adeligny/adeligny/README.md

 ### Welcome to my profile!

-I am a graduate in Computer Science 💻 and Economics/Management 📈.
-I'm currently an apprentice Data Analyst at GMF Assurances in the marketing team, and a Master's student in Innovation Management, Data Science and Communication at the University Paris 1 Panthéon-Sorbonne.
+<div align="justify">I am a graduate in Computer Science 💻 and Economics/Management 📈.
+I'm currently an apprentice Data Analyst at GMF Assurances in the marketing team, and a Master's student in Innovation Management, Data Science and Communication at the University Paris 1 Panthéon-Sorbonne.</div>

 <img align="right" height="150" width="190" alt="" src="/assets/giphy.webp" />